 Chris was born and raised in St. Louis, Missouri, where he lived until he went off to college at Santa Clara University.
 After graduating Santa Clara in 1994 with a major in political science, he attended Hamline University Law School in St. Paul, Minnesota, where he earned his Juris Doctorate in 1998.
 After being admitted to the California bar in 1998, Chris worked for a short period of time with a small personal injury firm in San Francisco.
 He then began his career in workers’ compensation in 1999 when he went to work for Laughlin, Falbo, Levy and Moresi, LLP in their Walnut Creek office.

 Chris lives in San Francisco with his wife, Andrea, their three children, Darcy, Finley and Brendan, and their dog Libby.
 His free time is spent with his family including coaching soccer.
-From 2010 to the present, Chris has served on the Board of Directors for Support for Families of Children with Disabilities, a non-profit organization in San Francisco that provides information, education, and support to families that have children with special needs.
+From 2010-2016 Chris served on the Board of Directors for Support for Families of Children with Disabilities, a non-profit organization in San Francisco that provides information, education, and support to families that have children with special needs.